Custom gate implementations#

 Another important concept is a the so called locus mapping of a gate implementation.
 Locus mappings define on which

-loci, i.e. groups of components, a given implementation can be defined.
+loci, i.e. groups of components, a given implementation can act.
 They are used to relay the information which

 loci are supported to a client application (e.g. EXA).
 In addition, the gate implementation itself can programmatically